-Monthly Remuneration Employment Tax Incentive per month during the first 12 months of employment of the qualifying employee Employment Tax Incentive permonth during the next 12 months of employment of the qualifying employee R 0 - R2 000 50% of Monthly Remuneration 25% of Monthly Remuneration R 2 000 - R4 000 1 000 500 R 4 000 - R6 000 Formula: R1 000 - (0.5 x (Monthly Remuneration - R4 000)) Formula: R500 - (0.25 x (Monthly Remuneration - R4 000))
+Monthly Remuneration Employment Tax Incentive per month during the first 12 months of employment of the qualifying employee Employment Tax Incentive per month during the next 12 months of employment of the qualifying employee R 0 - R2 000 50% of Monthly Remuneration 25% of Monthly Remuneration R 2 000 - R4 000 1 000 500 R 4 000 - R6 000 Formula: R1 000 - (0.5 x (Monthly Remuneration - R4 000)) Formula: R500 - (0.25 x (Monthly Remuneration - R4 000))

 The incentive will be available for a maximum 24-month period per qualifying employee, broken up into a 'first 12 months' and a 'next 12 months'.
-In calculating whether the 24-month period has expired, and if not, whether the qualifying employee falls within the first or next 12-month period, the total number of months that the qualifying employee was employed by the eligible employer, as well as by any associated institution in respect of that employer must be taken into account.
+In calculating whether the 24-month period has expired, and if not, whether the qualifying employee falls within the first or next 12-month period, the total number of months that the qualifying employee was employed by the eligible employer, as well as by any associated person in respect of that employer must be taken into account.
+Therefore, if an employee is eligible only for 6 months, whilst being employed for 14 months (8 month during which the employee was not eligible), the employer should be calculating the incentive in respect of that employee with reference to the calculation pertaining to the 'first 12 months'.

-The inclusion of an "associated institution" in the calculation of the 24-month period is mainly to prevent the redeployment of employees to employers within the same group solely for purposes of accessing the incentive.
+The inclusion of an "associated person" in the calculation of the 24-month period is mainly to prevent the redeployment of employees to employers within the same group solely for purposes of accessing the incentive.
 Redeployment within the same group is not the creation of an employment opportunity and as a result the incentive should not be available under such circumstances.

 If a qualifying employee is only employed for part of a month, the employee's "remuneration" must be grossed up as if the employee had been employed for the entire month ("monthly remuneration").
 However, since the application of the calculations will provide a result pertaining to the entire month, the value of the incentive must be grossed down.
-More specifically, the incentive must be calculated in the same ratio as the number of working days that the qualifying employee worked in that month in relation to the total number of working days in that month.
+More specifically, the incentive must be calculated in the same ratio as the number of working days that the qualifying employee worked in that month bears to the total number of working days in that month.
 A "working day" will be any day that the qualifying employee would be required to work in the ordinary course of his or her employment (refer to Example 4).

-In order to target labour market activation at entry-level employees, the incentive is limited to employees who do not earn more than R6 000 in monthly remuneration (R72 000 per annum).
+In order to target the hiring of entry-level workers, the incentive is limited to employees who do not earn more than R6 000 in monthly remuneration (R72 000 per annum).
 Whether an employer is eligible for an incentive in respect of a specific employee depends in part on the employee's actual remuneration.
 Therefore, it is possible that an employee can qualify in one month but not the next (refer to Example 5).